Tooaad/42_cub3D/README.md

 Recreation of a FPS game using raycasting

 [![Image from Gyazo](https://i.gyazo.com/097172798fbebff5796a64a7194f1fde.gif)](https://gyazo.com/097172798fbebff5796a64a7194f1fde)
-> Game is more fluid than the gif
+> Game is more fluid

 ## Commands